← Back to Home

 1. Find your Kindle’s IP address:

-Open KTerm and run ip a to display your IP address.
+Open KTerm and run ip a to display your Kindle’s IP address.

 2. Connect from your browser: